Local Health Districts and Speciality Networks

 Responsible for the delivery of front line pre-hospital care, medical retrieval and health related transport.

-Health Infrastructure is supported by an Executive Board who provide overall strategic guidance in the delivery of major health projects for the state and reports to the NSW Ministry of Health Director General.
+Health Infrastructure is supported by an Executive Board who provide overall strategic guidance in the delivery of major health projects for the state and reports to the NSW Ministry of Health Secretary.
 The Board Members each offer specialised expertise in areas of health and infrastructure delivery.

 Health Protection is responsible for surveillance and public health response in New South Wales, including monitoring the incidence of notifiable infectious diseases and taking appropriate action to control the spread of diseases.
 It also provides public health advice and response to environmental issues affecting human health.